 The UNESCO-protected waters of Baa Atoll, in the Maldives, are also ecologically diverse, with the largest known population of manta rays in the world and a significant coral reef system.
 This video from Four Seasons Resort Maldives at Landaa Giraavaru offers a glimpse of the sights you’ll behold when accompanying one of our instructors on a snorkelling adventure.

 Four Seasons Maldives Private Island Voavah is the world’s first exclusive-use UNESCO retreat.
 Make yourself at home in a Two-Bedroom Water Villa, stilted over the fish-filled lagoon – you might spot hawksbill sea turtles, manta rays, dolphins and other marine animals swimming around your overwater villa.

-Shades of blue stretch for miles in the Maldives, as @Claudejapswe discovered during his recent trip to Kuda Huraa.
+Shades of blue stretch for miles in the Maldives, as @levi.levo discovered during his recent stay.
 Water villas at each of the three Maldivian Four Seasons properties offer technicolour views of the Indian Ocean, from sunrise to sunset.
 In Bora Bora, towering Mount Otemanu, turquoise waters and quiet lagoons are best appreciated from the deck or private plunge pool of an overwater bungalow.

 Wake up.
 Jump in.
 When you’re living on some of the world’s most beautiful water, there’s no better way to start the day.
 Instagrammer @maximevelly captured a morning plunge into the lagoon in Bora Bora.
 The mood in his photo: Pure joy.

 Overwater bungalows in Bora Bora and the Maldives are accessed by wooden walkways, but occasionally visitors come by boat.
-When you order the Canoe Breakfast at Four Seasons Resort Bora Bora, your morning meal arrives ceremoniously in a Polynesian canoe.
+Breakfast at Four Seasons Resort Bora Bora is delivered ceremoniously in a Polynesian canoe.
 While your table is set with fresh flowers, hop aboard for a short paddle around the lagoon.

 Even the youngest travellers can enjoy the watery worlds of Bora Bora and the Maldives, thanks to the vibrant oceans and lagoons that surround each villa.
 In Bora Bora, overwater bungalows are equipped with glass floor panels for a glimpse of the marine life swimming below, and parents can take young kids into the Resort’s tranquil lagoon to get an even closer look.
-Older children can get more hands-on with their aquatic neighbours, through Kids For All Seasons programmes and marine conservation projects.
+Older children can get more hands-on with their aquatic neighbours, through Kids For All Seasons programs and marine conservation projects.